Krym4s/Hash_table/README.md

 As pictures says the most effective are murmur and crc they have less colisiions than other hash functions, so we would use them.
 I have chosen CRC.
 I will explain further, why I have done so.

 ## Optimise our hash table

+To optimise our hash table we should get rid of our code!